 An alcohol allergy causes a person to have a severe reaction when they consume alcohol.
 The allergy can be so severe that it results in anaphylactic shock.
 This is potentially fatal.

 In most cases, what appears to be an allergy is intolerance.
 Alcohol intolerance causes discomfort but isn’t as serious as a true allergy.

 True alcohol allergies are rare.
 It is possible to be allergic to a component in certain types of alcohol, such as:

 Symptoms of an alcohol allergy include:2

 - Difficulty breathing

 - Skin irritation, including hives, eczema, or itching

 - Nasal congestion and sneezing

 - Loss of consciousness

-Although they might not seem serious, you should never ignore the symptoms of an allergic reaction to alcohol.
+Never ignore the symptoms of an allergic reaction to alcohol, even if they seem minor.
 An alcohol intolerance or allergy can develop at any time in a person’s life.